prometheus/docs/snippets/saved_replies.md

 All these snippets follow the same basic layout

 1. Thank people.
 They actually took the time to create an issue/PR.
 Some took more time, some less time; for some it was hard, for others it was trivial.
-Disregaring all this, we simply thank the first as they are doing more than 99% or our userbase.
+Disregarding all this, we simply thank the first as they are doing more than 99% or our userbase.
 2. Acknowledge their need for help.
 Unless it's a PR for a typo, most likely they actually feel a need for whatever they are asking about.
 2. Give context.